kubecost/docs/architecture.md

 4. **Network costs** -- optional daemonset for collecting network metrics [learn more](https://github.com/kubecost/docs/blob/master/network-allocation.md)
 5. **Grafana** -- provides supporting dashboards for Kubecost product

-Today, the core Kubecost product can be run with just components 1, 3a, 3b, 3c.
+Today, the core Kubecost product can be run with just components 1, 3a, and 3b.

 See an overview of core components in this diagram: